Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Experiment

 \subsection{Game Setting}

 We explore the negotiation dynamics in the context of a chip bargaining game introduced by \citet{qian2025understanding}, where participants take turns exchanging chips of different colors, with randomly assigned private valuations, with the goal of maximizing their surplus.
 During each turn, one participant \textit{proposes} an offer (e.g. 7 red for 3 green chips), and the other two simultaneously and privately decide whether to \textit{accept} or \textit{decline}.
 If both accept, one is chosen randomly to clear the trade.
 The game ends after nine turns; participants leave with any surplus earned beyond the initial value of their chips.
+This stylized resource-exchange game models real-world collaborative tensions---cross-departmental scheduling, budget negotiations, and multi-party project coordination---where players must find Pareto-improving allocations under asymmetric information and conflicting interests.

 This environment provides several properties that enable our investigation.
 First, by endowing participants with pre-defined preferences, it provides an objective ground truth for performance and outcome measurement, which is a requirement in empirical trading games exploring similar behaviors \cite{kahneman1990experimental, roth1991bargaining, bochet2024beyond}.
-Second, the combination of information asymmetry and restricted communication create a setting that necessitates strategic reasoning.\footnote{The complexity of this game prevents any dominant strategies that can be calculated ex-ante \cite{qian2025understanding}.} Finally, the multi-player, non-zero-sum design allows for the direct measurement of group-level externalities, enabling the measurement of RQ1 (individual and group outcomes).
+Second, the combination of information asymmetry and restricted communication create a setting that necessitates strategic reasoning.\footnote{The complexity of this game prevents any dominant strategies that can be calculated ex-ante \cite{qian2025understanding}.} Finally, because players' outcomes are coupled through the channels detailed below, the multi-player, non-zero-sum design permits direct measurement of the group-level externalities that individual-task designs cannot isolate.